Blazam-App/docs.blazam.org/docsource/admin/initialSetup.md

 !!! tip

-    The web installer ensures the prerequisites are fulfilled before allowing installation.
+    The [web installer](../install/web.md) ensures the prerequisites are fulfilled before allowing installation.

-The database page confirms that the settings you configured in appsettings.json (or as performed by the web installer) are correct and a connection to the database is successful.
+The database page confirms that the settings you configured in [appSettings.json](../install/config.md) (or as performed by the web installer) are correct and a connection to the database is successful.

 You can then "install" the database, which will set up all the neccessary tables and seed data.